 John Rawls and Environmental Justice Implementing a Sustainable and Socially Just Future

-Using the principles of John Rawls’ theory of justice, this book offers an alternative political vision; one which describes a mode of governance that will enable communities to implement a sustainable and socially just future.
+Using the principles of John Rawls’ theory of justice, this book offers an alternative political vision, one which describes a mode of governance that will enable communities to implement a sustainable and socially just future.

 Rawls described a theory of justice that not only describes the sort of society in which anyone would like to live but that any society can create a society based on just institutions.
 While philosophers have demonstrated that Rawls’s theory can provide a framework for the discussion of questions of environmental justice, the problem for many philosophical theories is that discussions of sustainable development open the need to address questions of ecological interdependence, historical inequality in past resource use and the recognition that we cannot afford to ignore the limitations of growth.
 These ideas do not fit in comfortably in standard discourse about theories of justice.
 In contrast, this book frames the discussion of global justice in terms of environmental sustainability.
-The author argues that these ideas can be used to develop a coherent political theory which reconciles cosmopolitan arguments and the non-cosmopolitan or nationalist arguments concerning social and environmental justice.
+The author argues that these ideas can be used to develop a coherent political theory that reconciles cosmopolitan arguments and the non-cosmopolitan or nationalist arguments concerning social and environmental justice.

-Preface Introduction 1.
+Preface Acknowledgements List of abbreviations Introduction 1.
 Welcome to the Anthropocene 2.
-A Magnificent Obsession 3.
+Fairness: A Magnificent Obsession 3.
 The Social Contract 4.
 The Basic Structure and the Principles of Justice 5.
 Political Culture and the Basic Structure 6.
 The Coercive Role of the Basic Structure 7.
 Just Savings 8.
 Ideal Theory 9.
-We are all in this together 10.
+'We are all in this together' 10.
 From Ideal Theory to Practice Appendix : An Open Letter to all the Delegates to the UN Climate Change Conference 2021